dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 Header: `{ Magic; size; 0xFF00; 0x0000; }`

 Payload:
 * `uint32 version`: the version of the payload returned.
-Future versions will return additional data.
+Future versions can add new fields after the end of the current structure, but will never remove or change any field that has already been defined.
 * `uint64 processId`: the process id in the process's PID-space
 * `GUID runtimeCookie`: a 128-bit GUID that should be unique across PID-spaces
 * `string commandLine`: the command line that invoked the process